 Last week’s blog post provided you with reasons not to avoid some things you may have come to consider guilty pleasures.
-With permission to drink leaded coffee and nosh on dark chocolate, we boldly but jokingly announced that this week’s post would address the benefits of alcoholic beverages…but then we thought, “Why not?”
+With permission to drink leaded coffee and nosh on dark chocolate, we boldly but jokingly announced that this week’s post would address the benefits of alcoholic beverages … but then we thought, “Why not?”
 After just a little bit of research turned up tons of reasons to raise a glass, it was no longer a joke.
 You might be abstaining for health reasons and, if it’s by doctor’s orders then, please, do stay on the wagon.
-However, if there are no medical issues involved, then getting off the wagon could do more to improve your health.
+However, if there are no medical issues involved, then getting off the wagon could improve your health.

 No More Tears Over Beer

 Beer’s reputation for being a bottleful of empty calories isn’t entirely deserved.
 It’s actually more nutritious than you’ve been told.
 Not only does it contain protein and vitamin B but it’s also a source of antioxidants and other vital nutrients such as calcium, iron, fiber, and phosphates, according to the Huffington Post.
-Too much alcohol of any kind is associated with memory impairment, but women who drink one beer a day have been proven to have less decline and impairment in cognitive function as they age than women who don’t drink any alcohol at all, so says a study outlined in the Washington Post.
+Too much alcohol of any kind is associated with memory impairment, but women who drink one beer a day have been proven to have less decline and impairment in cognitive function as they age than women who don’t drink any alcohol at all, so says a study published in the New England Journal of Medicine.

 The calcium in beer can contribute to stronger bones, but so can the silicon, a nutrient that is hard to find in many foods or drinks.
 Beer has it, though, and a Tufts University study found that indulging in a couple of beers a day resulted in greater bone density.
 Men’s Health reports on a handful of other health benefits of beer including lowered risk of heart disease, faster recovery after exercise (beer has shown to rehydrate better than water!), lowering blood pressure, and preventing cataracts.
 Also, apparently the specter of the beer belly is a myth.
 It’s not beer that can cause your middle to spill over the waistband of your pants.
 It’s the increased snacking that often accompanies beer drinking that puts the spare tire around your waist.